Gamify-IT/login-backend/README.md

 | `src/handlers/handlers.go`           | Adds all our handler functions to the server                                              |
 | `src/gen/`                           | Generated files from Prisma and Swagger.
 Do not edit or commit generated files!           |
 | `src/gen/restapi/configure_login.go` | Configuration for the HTTP server.
 The only file in `src/gen/` that can be safely edited. |

+## Go-Swagger

+This Rest-API uses Go-Swagger.
+So the `swagger/swagger.yml` is the base of the rest api.
+You find documentation about the _swagger.yml_ [here](https://swagger.io/docs/specification/basic-structure/).

+After changes were made in the `swagger.yml` file you should run `go generate` so that the files will be generated.
+You can work with these generated objects.